MikeMaximus/gbm/GBM/readme.txt

 Windows Only:

-- Only one instance of GBM can now be running at once.
+- Only one instance of GBM can now be running.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html